Fadinlaws123/SimpleModkit_Manager/README.md

 ## FiveM Vehicle Modkit Manager

+### Disclaimer
+- I know people have made this scripts in the past if not recently, however, me personally I (1) could never find them and (2) majority if not all the scripts I've found personally have only been made for vehicles they've released therefore not working for overall any vehicle with modkits.
+Soooooo I made this.

 ### Description
 - This is a lightweight FiveM script that automatically applies and enforces specific vehicle modifications for server vehicles.
 It ensures that whenever a player enters a configured vehicle, any missing mods from a predefined list are instantly applied.